zunderlab/eschr/README.md

 ## Quick Start

-You can try out the method without needing to install ESCHR locally with this [example jupyter notebook on Google Colab](./docs/notebooks/paul15.ipynb)
+This [example jupyter notebook on Google Colab](./docs/notebooks/paul15.ipynb) provides a walkthrough of ESCHR analysis using an example scRNA-seq dataset.
+If you launch the notebook in Google Colab, you will not need to install ESCHR locally.

 ## Installation